tfpauly/privacy-proxy/draft-private-access-tokens.md

 observe and validate the key_id presented by the Client to the Issuer.
 As described in
 {{issuance}}, Mediators MUST validate that the key_id in the Client's AccessTokenRequest matches a known public key for the Issuer.
-This validation allows for key rotation across all Clients, but not allow for per-Client targetted keys.
+This validation allows for key rotation across all Clients, but not allow for per-Client keys.

 ## Issuer and Mediator Ownership